TheZambi/laig/TP1/README.md

 - Possibility to turn on/off the lights.

 - Scene
-  - A field of grass with a farm.
+  - A field of grass with a small farm.
   - [Scene]./scenes/LAIG_TP1_XML_T3_G10_v01.xml
 ----
 ## Issues/Problems

-- Missing some node input verifications.